Video manipulation: History

 As the video cassette recorder developed in the 1960s, 1970s, 1980s, and 1990s, the ability to record over an existing magnetic tape became possible.
 This led to the concept of overlaying specific parts of film to give the illusion of one consistently recorded video, which is the first identifiable instance of video manipulation.

 In 1985, Quantel released The Harry, the first all-digital video editing and effects compositing system.
 It recorded and applied effects to a maximum of 80 seconds of 8-bit uncompressed digital video.
 A few years later, in 1991, Adobe released its first version of Premiere for the Mac, a program that has since become an industry standard for editing and is now commonly used for video manipulation.
-In 1999, Apple released Final Cut Pro, which competed with Adobe Premiere and was used in the production major films such as The Rules of Attraction and No Country for Old Men.
+In 1999, Apple released Final Cut Pro, which competed with Adobe Premiere and was used in the production of major films such as The Rules of Attraction and No Country for Old Men.

 Face detection became a major research subject in the early 2000s that has continued to be studied in the present.
 In 2017, an amateur coder named “DeepFakes” was altering pornography videos by digitally substituting the faces of celebrities for those in the original videos.
 The word deepfake has become a generic noun for the use of algorithms and facial-mapping technology to manipulate videos.

 On the consumer side, popular video manipulation programs FaceApp and Faceswap, developed from similar technology, have become increasingly sophisticated.

 The proof-of-principle software Face2Face was developed at the University of Erlangen-Nuremberg, the Max-Planck Institute for Informatics, and Stanford University.
 Such advanced video manipulation must be ranked alongside and beyond previous examples of deepfakes.